Stock Certificate Template, Free Download 2026

 How do I issue stock certificates?

-To issue stock certificates, first verify that the board of directors has authorized the issuance through a corporate resolution.
+To issue stock certificates, first verify that the board of directors has authorized the issuance through a corporate resolution template.
 Confirm the total shares to be issued do not exceed the authorized shares in the articles of incorporation.
 Complete the certificate with the shareholder's name, number of shares, class, par value, and certificate number.
 Have two officers sign the certificate.
 Record the issuance in the stock ledger.
 Deliver the certificate to the shareholder and collect payment (or other consideration) as specified in the stock purchase agreement.
 Retain a copy or stub in the corporate records.

 What is the difference between certificated and uncertificated shares?